mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 ### Repost of not finalized transaction

 Start new Slatepack Send transaction, just generate a first SP.<br>
 Go to 'Transaction' page.
-There should be 'Repost' button, press it.<br>
-Response: Message - Transaction is not complete.
-Please finalize it first.
+Check: There is no 'Repost' button<br>

 Cancel that SP transaction.